scmorrison/Web-Cache/README.md

     my %params          = %{ name => $x };
     my $fancy_cache_key = [$template, $x].join('-');

-    # Any code passed as the `content` parameter
+    # Any callback passed as will be run on initial
-    # will be run on initial cache insert only.
+    # cache insert only.
+Once cache expiration is
-    # Once cache expiration is supported, this code
+    # supported, this code will re-run again when
-    # will re-run again when the key expires.
+    # the key expires.
     $memory-cache(key => $fancy_cache_key, {
         template($template, %params)
     });